vaishakp/ce-stm-tgr/README.md

 Non-trivial possibilities noted here in sub lists

+1. Does general relativity correctly describe the dynamics of compact binary systems?
+   1. Standard tests of GR: Inspiral, Merger, RD
+   2. FTI, TIGER,etc.
+   3. NS?
 1. What are the polarization states of gravitational waves?
    1. Multiple lensed images – detectors
-2. Does general relativity correctly describe the dynamics of compact binary systems?
-1. Standard tests of GR: Inspiral, Merger, RD
-2. NS?

 3. Does mass and spin angular momentum characterize isolated/perturbed astrophysical black holes?
    1. Tests of No hair conjecture
    2. Linear dynamics
 4. What is the final state of black holes in binary mergers and how do they approach it
-1. Non-linear Post merger dynamics
+   1. Non-linear, Post-merger dynamics
-2. How we obtain a GR BH and the dynamics associated with it.
+   2. Is the dynamics of settling down to equilibrium GR Kerr BH consistent with GR.
+5. Are cosmological observations consistent with general relativity?
+   1. Parametrized dispersion relation tests
+   2. Tests of fundamental comological principles – isotropy, homogeneity
+   3. Tests of Cosmology, Lambda CDM, dark energy models ?
-5. Can we discern the nature of the progenitors from the late-time dynamics of the black hole remnant?
+8. Can we discern the nature of the progenitors from the late-time dynamics of the black hole remnant?
    1. We are limited by NR simulations and current knowledge
-2. Not test of GR per se.
+   1. Not test of GR per se.
-6. What is the dispersion relation for gravitational waves?
-1. Possible connection with MMA
-2. Parametrized dispersion relation
-7. Can we use gravitational waves to probe the strong field gravity at the black hole horizons?
+7. Probe and test the strong field gravity at the black hole horizons?
    1. E.g Parametrized SEOB
 8. Tests using environmental factors?
-9. Tests of Cosmology, Lambda CDM, dark energy models ?
-2. Tests of fundamental comological principles – isotropy, homogeneity
-3. Would pro

 ## Measurement Objectives